.

 The brief

-Imagine you have been appointed Technical Architect of a soon to be launched POEMs.
-Operators have charged you with maximizing profit from their concession.
-Amazon built the “Everything Store” for swift sales of barcoded items; you have to do the same for community services, rentals, skills, training, finance, and more within obligated Universal Service.
+Amazon built the “Everything Store” for sales of barcoded items; a consortium winning the concession to build and operate POEMs will need do the same for more complex community services, rentals, skills, training, finance, and more within the obligated Universal Service.

-At the highest level, there should be 5 key parameters for POEMs’ technical schema:
+At the highest level, there will likely be 5 key parameters for POEMs’ technical schema:

-1. Time-based services: Markets for selling items are simple and will of course be part of POEMs.
-But you really want resources rented for fixed periods of time.
-Transferring ownership of a lawnmower is just one transaction, for you and its owner.
+- Time-based services: Markets for selling items are simple and will of course be part of POEMs.
+But the winning consortium will want resources rented for fixed periods of time.
+Transferring ownership of a lawnmower is just one transaction, for them and its owner.
 A grass cutter that’s hired when not needed offers summer-long recurring revenue, particularly if a work-seeker is seamlessly engaged to deliver and return it each time.

-2. Small transactions: You won’t structure purchases around general listings such as “funerals”.
+- Small transactions: POEMs won’t structure purchases around general listings such as “funerals”.
 A Maximum Average Transaction Size drives design of markets around the smallest units of purchase; unbundling hours of mortuary time, collection, attendants, casket sales, or transfers.
 POEMs will mesh options together safely and seamlessly alongside conventional offers.

-3. Federal structure: The concession may compel you to have an autonomous franchisee running each market sector.
-So, you will need a kit-of-parts for front-end displays, regulatory compliance, and processes that each can assemble for their sector’s needs.
+- Federal structure: The concession may compel operators to have an autonomous franchisee running each market sector.
+So, a standardized kit-of-parts for front-end displays, regulatory compliance, and processes will allow each person to construct POEMs for their sector’s needs.

-4. New sectors: POEMs should create new markets.
+- New sectors: POEMs will rely on new markets.
 “Holders” for example are households where there is always someone home.
 POEMs allows them to trade as a drop-off point for neighbors’ deliveries.
 They are a more responsive, localized, and easily scalable alternative to space-consuming facilities like Amazon Lockers, but need functionality.

 Many mechanisms